tlevine/www.thomaslevine.com/content/!/big-data-ergonomics/index.md

 spread out more frequently and continuously over time and might involve more random sampling.

+Ergonomics is already using "small data" in the form of lab studies, questionnaires and other observations by people.
+If we replaced the human observers with computers, we could collect some "big data".

 It sounds like "big data" would solve some of these "ergonomics" problems quite well; ergonomics would like to study small effects over long periods of time.
 A large sample (or better, a population) might help us tease out small effects, and collection over a long time-span might help us see long-term impacts of interventions of ergonomic interest.

+## Demonstration of the concept
+I wanted to make something that would explain my concept of "big data ergonomics" and see whether it made sense.